vairamuthu11a/tail-wind-project/README.md

-#Sample Web-page project .Built using Tailwind CSS to achieve a modern and customizable look
+#Sample Web-page project using Tailwind CSS
+Built using Tailwind CSS to achieve a modern and customizable look